Note: The information provided here is for Marketo SSL for Landing Pages and Marketo SSL for Tracking Links only.

 - Reconfigure the internal DNS

-- Install the certificate.
+- Install the certificate

-Can Marketo install more than one certificate?
+25. Can Marketo install more than one certificate?

-No, unfortunately this is not technically possible in our server architecture.
-If you need to secure multiple domains, you will need to provide us with a wildcard certificate for multiple subdomains (*.company.com) or a SAN Certificate (also called UCC certificate).
-With a SAN certificate, there can be multiple domains in a single certificate (they need to be full domains, wildcards can’t be used).
+With our server architecture, it is not possible to install more than one certificate.
+If you need to secure multiple domains, please provide us with a wildcard certificate for multiple subdomains (*.company.com) or a SAN Certificate (also called UCC certificate).
+With a SAN certificate, there can be multiple domains in a single certificate (they need to be full domain names, wildcards can’t be used).

 No, the CNAME entry for branded tracking links remains unchanged.

-Will URLs to the existing non-secure Marketo Landing Pages continue to work?
+28. Will URLs to the existing non-secure Marketo Landing Pages continue to work?

-Is Marketo enforcing HTTP String Transport Security (HSTS) for the site?
+30. Is Marketo enforcing HTTP String Transport Security (HSTS) for the site?

-Yes, we can work with a SAN certificate instead of a wildcard as long as all domain names are in a single certificate.
+Yes, we can work with a SAN certificate instead of a wildcard as long as all domain names are provided in a single certificate.